ga-wdi-exercises/project4/readme.md

 Instructors will not be grading this project.
 We want you to use this final project as your magnum opus as you apply for jobs.

-We do require that you submit your project to the [wdi9-project4-gallery](https://github.com/ga-dc/wdi9-project4-gallery) repository.
-If you want feedback on your project, just ask an instructor after you've submitted it!

 ### Support + Issues

 Instructors will meet with students during scheduled one-on-ones.
 Please **submit technical issues to the `project4` repository as Git issues**.